Kazark/fsharp-katas/README.md

-fsharp-katas
+F# Katas
 ============

-Katas performed while learning F#
+These are katas I performed while learning F#:

++ Generating Anagrams List from Word List
++ Conway's Game of Life

+I have been trying different testing framework as well in the process.